-I use a particular phone service for my entire family.
-I’m sure I spend more per month on it than my parents did for their first mortgage.
+I use a particular phone service for my entire family, and am sure I spend more per month on it than my parents did for their first mortgage.
 Along with the phone service, the company provides me with a movie service for my television.
 And, like many free things, it doesn’t work.

-I turned it on yesterday so the kids can watch some Christmas shows.
+I turned it on yesterday so the kids could watch some Christmas shows.
 Nothing happened, and I got the message that ‘your subscription has expired.’

 Here’s where the rant starts.

 I have to call the phone company to fix this, so the timer starts ticking.
 It’s a ‘know issue,’ and they will get their tech guys on it pronto.

 Is this the fix?
 If I’m in a meeting at work and the boss asks me why he wasn’t alerted about an issue, and I respond that it’s a ‘known issue,’ it means I’m not doing my job, and I will – and should – get fired.
 When the phone company tells me that my problem is a known issue, it’s code for ‘we know it happens and don’t really care that much.”
 It’s code for mediocrity.
 It’s code for ‘we’re happy to take your money and happy to keep as much of it as possible.

 The phone worker has a plan for me.
 “Let’s do this,” she says.
 “Go and unload and reload the program on your television a few times.
 It’s should work then.”

 “But I’m doing something,” I say.
 “And you want me to piddle with the TV for half an hour when I could cancel it in less than a minute?”

 “But then you lose all those great shows you get FOR FREE,” she says.